JetBrains/kotlin-web-site/pages/user-groups/support.md

 * Priority support for Kotlin events and campaigns.
 * Help recruiting speakers for events.

-## Support from JetBrains for all tech communities
+## Support from JetBrains for other tech communities
 If you organize for any other tech communities, you can apply for support as well.
 By doing so, you may receive: free JetBrains product licenses to raffle off at meetups, information about Kotlin official events and campaigns, Kotlin stickers, and help with recruiting Kotlin speakers for your events.